tweag/monad-bayes/docs/source/usage.md

 - `instance MonadSample m => MonadSample (Traced m)`
 - `instance MonadCond m => MonadCond (Traced m)`

-`Traced m` is actually several related interpretations, each built on top of `FreeSampler`.
+`Traced m` is actually several related interpretations, each built on top of `Density`.
 These range in complexity.